moss-l/bhs-js-testing/NOTES.md

 them.
 At the most basic level that is defined by the _operations_ that we can perform on different kinds of values to produce other values.

-Operators are the ways of producing values from other values or, in some cases, of manipulating values.
-For operators that produce new values we can use the arrow symbol, ⟹, to mean "evaluates to" to illustrate how different operators on different kinds of values produce new values.
-(N.B. the ⟹ is not part of the code; you'll never type it in your programs.)
+For now we can say that operators are the ways of producing values from other values.
+(There are some other ways some operators are used that make that not 100% true but we'll get to them later.)

 For instance, `+`, `-`, `*`, and `/` are all operators that can be
 applied to two numbers to produce a new number, according to the normal mathematical definition.
+Now we can use the ⟹ more usefully to show the values produced by expressions involving these operators.

 ```
 1 + 2 ⟹ 3